 A doctoral education is an opportunity to acquire high-level expertise in a specific area.
 At the same time, the studies give a broad overview of the discipline.

-PhD studies are offered by all six departments at the School of Economics and Management.
+PhD programmes are offered by all six departments at the School of Economics and Management.
 It is often given in collaboration with other parts of Lund University or in collaboration with other institutions in Sweden.
 The attractiveness of the programme is high, with some 300 applications for approximately 25 positions on an annual basis.

 In most cases, the programme ends with a PhD degree, normally taking four years of full-time study, but there is also a possibility to leave the programme with a licentiate degree after two years of full-time study.